If you are not used to our way of doing things it may be useful for you to know a few things about how things happen during our services.

 On entering the church someone will offer you a copy of our printed weekly notices and any other printed material that you will need for the service.
-Many regular members of the church receive the notices electronically (doc format) in advance of the service.
+Many regular members of the church receive the notices electronically (pdf and docx format) in advance of the service.

 Our morning service is an all-age style of worship, so we welcome everyone of all ages and abilities.
 However please bear in mind the needs of those less able around you, make room for them or help them find hymns in the book, for example.
 Also very young children may make unexpected noises for time to time, though if they are particularly upset we encourage parents to take them to the crèche at the back of the church.
 There they can play, whilst the parents can still hear the service through the loudspeaker.
 At special services they will also be watched over by a volunteer member of our congregation.

 Please note for the protection of the children, we do not allow photography during the service as parental permission cannot easily be obtained by you.

 At certain parts of the service we stand, but if you are unable to do so, or find it difficult, then do not feel embarrassed to stay sitting down.
 We normally use the projector to display all our hymns, the Lord's Prayer and sometimes oter parts of the service, so please sit where you can see it whilst seated if you cannot stand.

 If you prefer it, copies of the hymn books are available at the back of church in normal, large-print and music editions.
 Please collect these when you arrive or ask someone to carry them to your seat for you.